sap-tutorials/btp-dev-guidance/tutorials/deploy-to-kyma/deploy-to-kyma.md

     }
     ```

-    > In case the **xs-app.json** already exists, replace its content with the snippet above.
+    > In case the **xs-app.json** already exists, replace its content with the preceding snippet.

 4. Open **app/incidents/webapp/manifest.json** and remove the leading `/` from the `uri` parameter.